CartoDB/dataservices-api/doc/overview.md

 _Be mindful of the following usage notes when using the Data Services functions with the SQL API:_

-If you are using SELECT functions with the Data Services API, these queries consume quota when rendering tiles for your live map views.
-Additionally, it requires that you need an API Key and can slow down sync performance, due to executing multiple requests to the API each time your map is viewed.
+It is discouraged to use the SELECT operation with the Data Services API functions, as these type of queries consume quota when rendering tiles for your live map views.
+It may also result in sync performance issues, due to executing multiple requests to the API each time your map is viewed.
 See details about [Quota Consumption](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/#quota-consumption).

-The Data Services API is **recommended** to be used with INSERT or UPDATE.
+The Data Services API is **recommended** to be used with INSERT or UPDATE operations.
 While SELECT (retrieve) is standard for SQL API requests, be mindful of quota consumption and use INSERT (to insert a new record) or UPDATE (to update an existing record), for best practices.

 ## Authentication